Electrical and Electronic Engineering

 Will I get paid?
 Most of our placements are paid.

 Do I have to pay tuition fees?
-Yes, you’ll pay a substantially reduced fee, currently £1,850, which for UK students is covered by Student Finance.
+Yes, you’ll pay a substantially reduced fee.
+Fees for the current year (subject to changes) can be found on our tuition fees website.

 Where can I get visa advice if I’m an international student?
-Kent Union can help with any visa queries for your Year in Industry.
+Kent Students' Union can help with any visa queries.

 Does the University keep in touch?
 You receive four-weekly check-in emails, a visit from the team every three months and you can reach out to us any time by email or phone.